The early stages of a puppy’s development will have a lasting impact—so a breeder’s litter management is crucial.

 When using the dummies, a sterile environment is very important.
 You don’t want any distractions because of the pups’ short attention span.
 It’s best to just throw the dummy two to three times and include lots of praise upon retrieval.

-Puppies go to their new homes at 7 weeks old, and that’s when the new owner takes over.
+Dogs go to their new homes at 7 weeks old, and that’s when the new owner takes over socializing the puppy.